General conditions

 By ship (arrival in Olbia or Golfo Aranci)

-• with TIRRENIA, MOBYLINES or GRIMALDI, departures from Genoa, Livorno (the evening before) or other ports and arrival in Olbia with TIRRENIA or MOBY, departures from Genoa (the evening before) or other ports and arrival in Olbia.
-For information on current Conventions please send an email to the secretariat.
+• with TIRRENIA, MOBYLINES or GRIMALDI, departing from Genoa, Livorno (the night before) or other ports and arriving in Olbia.
+For information on current Conventions send an email to the secretary's office.

 • with SARDINIA FERRIES with departure from Livorno (the evening before) and arrival in Golfo Aranci.